cisco-open/ResponsibleAI/README.md

 # RAI

+Note:
+ - The dashboard GUI is currently designed around 1920x1080 displays

+# To Install
-Project Requires Redis.
+1) Project Requires Redis.
 Redis can be downloaded using the .msi file at: https://github.com/microsoftarchive/redis/releases/tag/win-3.2.100

-Please also run pip install -r requirements.txt, as you most likely need the redis version for python too.
+2) Please also run pip install -r requirements.txt.

-The GUI is currently designed around 1920x1080 displays (the Cisco Laptop, and may have issues with scaling to other device sizes)

-# To Install
-Please first install the required packages found in requirements.txt.
+3) Please first install the required packages found in requirements.txt.
 RAI can then be installed using "pip install --editable .".

+# Demos:
+    there are a few small demo projects to showcase some of the capabilities of RAI. to run any of the demos please use.
+For instance : python ./demos/adult_demo_grid_search.py

+    below is a short description of the provided demos:

+    File: adult_demo_grid_search.py
+    Description: This demo uses the Adults dataset (https://archive.ics.uci.edu/ml/datasets/adult) to show how RAI can be used in model selection

+    File: image_class_analysis.py
+    Description: this demo uses Cifar10 dataset and shows how RAI can be used to evaluate image classification tasks

+    File: image_class_training.py
+    Description: this demo uses Cifar10 dataset and shows how RAI can be used monitor image processing tasks during training

+    File: tabular_class_console.py
+    Description: this demo shows how RAI can be used without the dashboard to calculate and report on the metrics for a machine learning task

+    File: text.py
+    File: text_output.py
+    Description: these demos show how RAI and its dashboard can be used for evaluating the natural language modeling tasks

+project owener:
-This is the initial repo for the responsible AI library RAI Ali Payani (apayani@cisco.com)
+Ali Payani (apayani@cisco.com)

-Chris Vattheuer (cvattheu@cisco.com)
+Cisco Research, Emerging Tech and Incubations
 Cisco Systems Inc.